HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same a thing same to _everyone_ say it through the tears (tears) different everything, no simple minds that's where hate comes in who knows (when) - what next day\ll bring again the chosen one, fast to reap just for you to trust me (i say) painting grey on a masterpiece seeking all waste among order throttle fully bent (done) no hidden layers
+preach words, they don't mean a thing same a thing same to _everyone_, just the one the chosen one, fast to reap

+different everything, no simple minds that's where hate comes in who knows (when) - what next day\ll bring again say it through the tears (tears) make it clear to trust me (i say) painting grey on a masterpiece seeking all waste among order throttle fully bent (done) no hidden layers